hail2u/html-best-practices/README.md

 ### Prefer default implicit ARIA semantics

 Some elements have an ARIA `role` implicitly in an HTML document, don’t specify them.
+ARIA stands for Accessible Rich Internet Applications.

 Bad: